AA

 Shobha Sundar Ram

-Shobha Sundar Ram received her B.Tech. degree in electronic and communication engineering from University of Madras in 2004, and her M.S and Ph.D. degrees in electrical engineering from University of Texas at Austin in Austin, Texas, USA in 2006 and 2009,respectively.
-She worked for 3 years as a research and development electrical engineer for Baker Hughes Inc., in Houston, Texas, USA.
-She joined the faculty of Indraprastha Institute of Information Technology, New Delhi in January 2013.
+Shobha Sundar Ram did her Bachelor of Technology in ECE from the University of Madras, India, in 2004, Master of Science and Ph.D. in electrical engineering from the University of Texas at Austin, USA, in 2006 and 2009, respectively.
+She worked as a research and development electrical engineer at Baker Hughes Inc., USA, from 2009 to 2013.
+She joined Indraprastha Institute of Information Technology as an Assistant Professor in 2013, where she is currently an Associate Professor in the Department of Electronics and Communications Engineering.

 Shilpak Banerjee